Mosaic put volume heavy and directionally bearish

-Bearish flow noted in Mosaic (MOS) with 1,425 puts trading, or 1.2x expected.
-Most active are Jun-25 20 puts and Jun-25 22.5 puts, with total volume in those strikes near 610 contracts.
-The Put/Call Ratio is 4.43, while ATM IV is up nearly 2 points on the day.
+Bearish flow noted in Mosaic (MOS) with 1,267 puts trading, or 1.2x expected.
+Most active are 11/1 weekly 27.5 puts and Nov-24 28 calls, with total volume in those strikes near 950 contracts.
+The Put/Call Ratio is 1.84, while ATM IV is up over 2 points on the day.
 Earnings are expected on November 12th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>